mrzaizai2k/deduplicate_images/README.md

 ## How to Use

-1. Copy the `.exe` file from the `dist` folder (created in the previous step) to the folder containing the images you want to check for duplicates.
+1. Copy the `.exe` file from the `dist` folder (created in the previous step) or you can download from the [Releases](https://github.com/mrzaizai2k/deduplicate_images/releases/tag/v1.0.0) to the folder containing the images you want to check for duplicates.
 2. Double-click the `.exe` file.
 This will:
     - Identify duplicate images.
     - Move all duplicates to a newly created folder named `MCB_duplicate` within your image folder.